 Have you ever had that boss that wanted you to be on the grind every day?
 The work never ended and you went home exhausted every day.
 Maybe you considered quitting because it was just too much.
 Well, look at your management style today.
 What kind of boss do you consider yourself?
 Are you the workaholic boss or do think of yourself as an inspirational leader?

 Instead, give their workflow some diversity and have a variety of tasks for them to complete throughout the day or week.
 Secondly, you can let your employees have fun, too.
 Let them take breaks, play games, or have themed parties.
 Don’t let your office environment be a constant stream of “Work.
 Work.
 Work.”

 Create a Rewards System

 Let your employees know that they are providing value to the company.
 You hear about sales teams earning commission and bonuses, so consider giving bonuses and gifts to your employees when you know they’ve gone the extra mile.
 Make sure they know that you recognize the work they’re putting in.

 You should always be evaluating your employees and the work they do.

 You do not need to micromanage them, but you should monitor their tasks regularly.
 In addition to that, you need to communicate their progress to them.
 Hold meetings with them to discuss your evaluation of their previous work and how they can improve going forward.
 Set expectations and ensure that you and your employees are always on the same page.

 At the end of the day, you should want your employees to enjoy coming into work.
 Do what you can to make sure that they are happy to be working for you.

-Catapult Creative Media Inc. is a digital marketing and design agency serving south Louisiana and headquartered in Baton Rouge.
+Elizabeth Macke is a digital marketing intern at Catapult Creative Media.
+She is a master’s student in the college of mass communication at LSU.
+She enjoys cooking, reading, watching television, and obsessing over Beyoncé.
+Work with Catapult Creative Media Inc. Catapult Creative Media Inc. is a digital marketing and design agency serving south Louisiana and headquartered in Baton Rouge.
 Founded in 2007, Catapult provides digital, social and mobile marketing solutions backed by relevant strategy and measurable results.
 Catapult works the web to their clients’ advantage, launching them to their next level of success.